Blackgaurd/AlphaBot/README.md

 # AlphaBot

-Welcome to alpha-bot, made using discord.py API, for a few of our small school/friend group servers.
+Welcome to alpha-bot, made using discord.py, for some of our smaller servers.

 ## Functionalities
 Current *useful* commands: